Build Check for ServiceNow

 You need to provide a valid API key (token) to connect the Quality Clouds ruleset against which your code will be checked.
 To obtain an API key, contact your Quality Clouds admin.
 If you're an admin, check the Administering API keys article.

-Other supported Repositories
+Other Source Control Repositories